Reasons Why Exterior Wood Cracks

 Wood Cracks, Splits, & Checking Explained

-A wood “check” refers to separating wood fibers across the yearly growth rings of timber.
-Contrarily, a partial wood-split will carry all the way through from the top to the bottom of the lumber, resulting in near complete separation, and should be replaced.
+A wood “check” refers to a separation of wood fibers across the annual growth rings of timber.
+Conversely, a partial wood split will extend all the way through the lumber from the top to the bottom, resulting in near-complete separation, and should be replaced.

-Another form of crack called a “shake” rarely occurs but can occur along growth rings as the tree matures.
+Another form of crack, called a “shake,” is rare but can form along growth rings as the tree matures.
 Many types of cracks can take place.
 Not all gaps are the same, but they all contribute to grading lumber.
 So, buying high-grade lumber is crucial if you deem it unsightly.

 Water and Wood Splits

-When timber dries, it takes longer to dry all the way through than evaporation to initiate between the growth rings.
-As the growth rings shrink, the wood fibers inside start to separate, causing tension and eventually resulting in visible cracks referred to in our industry as “wood checking.”
+When timber dries, it takes longer to dry all the way through than for evaporation to initiate between the growth rings.
+As the growth rings shrink, the wood fibers inside begin to separate, creating tension and eventually visible cracks, known in our industry as “wood checking.”

-The natural process of drying lumber causes stress, leading to splits, and often is misunderstood or misdiagnosed as problematic.
+The natural process of drying lumber causes stress, leading to splits, and it is often misunderstood or misdiagnosed as problematic.

-When evaluating wood strength, consider that wood is weakest perpendicular to the grain, so radial cracks or stresses against the grain cause no structural issue or concern.
-Natural wood will crack and is a part of its character.
+When evaluating wood strength, consider that wood is weakest perpendicular to the grain, so radial cracks or stresses against the grain pose no structural issues or concerns.
+All natural wood will eventually develop some form of a crack; it’s accepted and considered part of its character.

 The Time Wood Takes to Dry